 Learn what’s considered a qualified education expense, how to plan ahead for deadlines, and why it's important to take your withdrawal in the correct tax year.

 Review what the IRS considers to be qualified education expenses to avoid taxes and penalties.

 If withdrawals are used for purposes other than qualified education expenses, the earnings will be subject to a 10% federal tax penalty in addition to federal and, if applicable, state income tax.
-Withdrawals for K-12 expenses may not be exempt from state tax in certain states.
+States take different approaches to the income tax treatment of withdrawals.
+For example, some may not exempt withdrawals for K–12 expenses from state tax.
 Please consult your tax advisor for state-specific details.

 Withdrawals taken from your 529 account must match up with the payment year of qualified expenses for the exclusion to be allowed.
 If your payment is made in the current year for qualified expenses due in the first three months of the following year, generally the exclusion is allowed.
 If you have any questions, talk to your accountant or tax professional or refer to the IRS Publication 970 (PDF).

 Example: You may withdraw $1,500 in December for qualified tuition expenses due for the spring semester beginning in January.

 Tip: Avoid any confusion by sending the withdrawal proceeds directly to the eligible institution.